arkhiwarkhi/Pipewire-on-Devuan/README.md

 # Pipewire on Devuan
-A brief guide to running Pipewire on Devuan due to the lack of much documentation on the topic.
+A script to install Pipewire on Devuan.
 This can solve many issues, such as audio devices connecting, but not outputting, on Devuan - and in general, Pipewire is far better than Pulse anyway.

 This script currently only supports **sysvinit** and **OpenRC**.